quacksouls/bitburner/doc/guide/reboot.md

 ## Your first worm

-The next task you want to automate is nuking a server and use that server to hack a target.
+Another fertile ground for automation is the nuking of servers and deploying your hacking scripts on those servers.
 While waiting to unlock all Augmentations from Sector-12, set yourself the task of writing a script that scans all servers in the game world.
 When visiting a server, your script should automate the following tasks:

 1. _Have the necessary Hack stat._ Determine whether you have the minimum Hack stat required by the server.